Seda Ebrahimi, Ph.D.

 Founder and Director of the Cambridge Eating Disorder Center (CEDC)

 Seda Ebrahimi, Ph.D. has been working in the field of eating disorders since 1986.
 She began her career as a pre-doctoral intern at Brown University’s internship consortium and continued on to become an assistant clinical professor after a year of postdoctoral fellowship in the field of eating disorders.
-Subsequently, she worked as the Director of the Eating Disorders Research Program at Butler Hospital, the Director of the Eating Disorders Treatment Program at McLean Hospital, and has been an Instructor of Psychiatry at Harvard University since 1993.
+Subsequently, she worked as the Director of the Eating Disorders Research Program at Butler Hospital, the Director of the Eating Disorders Treatment Program at McLean Hospital, and has been an Instructor of Psychiatry at Harvard University.
 She continues to provide clinical education to professionals at conferences and trainings locally and nationally.